 Taho: Soft Tofu, Sugar Syrup and TapiocaIngredients:

 - 4 cups water + more for soaking tapioca

 - 50 grams tapioca or sago pearls (Sago is the real ingredient but tapioca is so similar that it doesn't make a difference.)

 - vanilla extract

-- Soak tapioca pearls in water for an hour.
-Drain.
+- Soak the tapioca pearls in water for an hour then drain.
+Discard the water.

 - Meantime, make the sugar vanilla syrup.
 Put 1 cup of water and 3/4 cup sugar in a small saucepan over low heat.
 Simmer until it is reduced to half.
 Add a few drops of vanilla extract.
 Set aside.

 - Boil 3 cups of water in a saucepan.
-Add 1/2 cup sugar when it boils.
-Then add tapioca pearls.
+Add 1/4 cup sugar when it boils.
+Then add the tapioca pearls.
 Cook until they become transparent, about 15 minutes.
-Cooking time varies between sizes of pearls and kinds.
+Cooking time varies between the sizes of the pearls and kinds.
 You will just have to make sure that the center of the pearls are transparent too.
 If the center is still white, it means that the middle part is still hard.
-Turn off fire.
+Turn off the fire.

-- Put the silken tofu in a heat resistant bowl and pop it in the oven for 1 minute.
+- Put the silken tofu in a heat resistant bowl and pop it in the microwave for a few seconds.
 You can also steam it for about 10 minutes.
 With a spoon, discard the water that came out from the cooked tofu.

 - Serve warm.